-The Ontario Energy Board approved several IRP alternatives including:
+The Ontario Energy Board released its decision with respect to the IRP framework in 2021 and approved several IRP alternatives including:

 Demand side alternatives that focus on lowering peak hour energy use through energy efficiency programs such as Enhanced Targeted Energy Efficiency (ETEE) programs or Demand Response programs.
 Enbridge will offer a variety of programs to help reduce peak consumption including upgrades to building envelope and more efficient heating equipment.